Diseases

 Transmission of RVF virus by mechanical means via biting flies is also possible.

 During parturition, necropsy or slaughter, viruses in the tissues can become aerosolized or enter the skin through abrasions (direct contact).
-The RVF virus has also been found in raw milk and may be present in semen [36].GAPS:
+The RVF virus has also been found in raw milk and may be present in semen.Tick infection (Hyalomma) could be experimentally induced but the role of ticks in transmission is unknown.

 The role of biting insects and perhaps even ticks should be investigated.
 This does not seem to play a major role in Africa, but this may be different in Europe.